youngkin/hugoblog/content/post/GoHTTPSClientServer.md

 The basis for proving identity and encrypting information is a certificate and a corresponding Certificate Authority (CA).
 For the purposes of this article we'll need both.
 There are two ways to go about obtaining these, the hard way and the easy way.
 The hard way is appropriate for real world applications.
 It involves registering a domain (e.g., `youngkin.com`), obtaining DNS services for that domain, and obtaining a certificate for that domain.
 While not difficult it will require a fair amount of work and you'll probably have to spend some money to register the domain.

 An easier way to provide a realistic experience is to create your own CA and obtain a certificate from this CA. This article uses CA signed certificates vs. self-signed certificates in order to create that more realistic experience.
-It's more realistic in that servers typically don't have access to client certificates ahead of time.
-The do have access to CA certificates however.
+I found creating a CA, requesting certificates, and having the CA sign those certificates helpful in understanding the entire process.
 Usually servers access CA certificates installed on the machine.
 This article will demonstrate how to register a CA certificate programmatically.

 There are at least a couple of tools available help us with the easy way, [certstrap](https://github.com/square/certstrap) and [easy-rsa](https://github.com/OpenVPN/easy-rsa).